 Opening a restaurant after retirement isn’t always a good idea, but with smart decisions and zero debt Dennis Bratton has a success on his hands.
 Dennis, owner of Monjuni’s Italian Cafe in Monroe, LA, shared his recipe for success with Marketing Iceologist, Heidi.

 The Iceologist: Thanks for taking the time to tell us about Monjuni’s Italian Cafe, Dennis.
-Monjuni’s has 5 locations and has been popular in Louisiana for 20 years.
-Do you own all 5 restaurants.
+Monjuni’s has five locations and has been popular in Louisiana for 20 years.
+Do you own all five?

 I can’t complain… we do really well.
 I have 20 employees and 80% of them have been with us since the beginning.
 We’re really lucky to have such good people.

 The Iceologist: The Monjuni’s website says you serve 7000 meatballs & 1000 lasagnas a week — sounds like you run a busy operation!

 Dennis: We sell a lot of meatballs!
 But I’d say we serve even more lasagna.
 We make 4 types (beef, chicken, shrimp & vegetarian).
 We do a lot of corporate catering from our restaurant and lasagna is usually what they order.